cornell-zhang/catalyst2018/lab1/README.md

     </font>
 </figure>

 There multiple labels in the figure.
 The 'G' stands for Gate which is where input voltage will be applied.
 The gate is not directly connected to the rest of the circuit but provides a voltage difference from the gate to the circuit.
 This is very similar to a capacitor.
 In digital logic, the gate voltage is the same as input voltage.
 'D' stands for Drain and 'S' stands for Source.
+For the MOS to change behavior, the gate voltage must be regulated such that the difference between the gate and source voltage meets some threshold.
+For NMOS, the gate to source voltage difference has to be greater than the threshold voltage for current to flow at all.
+For PMOS, the gate to source voltage difference has to be less than a threshold voltage for current to flow through it.
 Notice that the PMOS and NMOS have the drain connected to the output.
 For PMOS, current will flow from the source to drain and for the NMOS, current will flow from the drain to source.

 Wire up an inverter circuit using both a PMOS and NMOS transistor.
 Notice that we have already provided you with the PMOS and NMOS transistors that are wired to VDD(+) and GND(-) respectively.
 You will have to use a digital input switch to send a digital signal to your inverter and a digital output switch to receive the digital signal that your inverter produces.
-You may refer to Figure 6 above and Figure 7 below, which show both the circuit diagram for the inverter and how it should be implemented on the breadboard, respectively.
+You may refer to Figure 6 above and figure 7 below, which show both the circuit diagram for the inverter and how it should be implemented on the breadboard, respectively.

 <figure>
     <img src="https://github.com/cornell-zhang/catalyst2018/blob/master/lab1/figures/BreadboardDiagramForInverter.png" width="800">